MCP HubMCP Hub

 }

-More details and additional functionality can be found in the MCP Official Documentation.
+More details and additional functionality are available in the MCP Official Documentation.

 Setting Up Our Example

-Our MCP Server will demonstrate tools, resources, and prompts for a knowledgebase chatbot flow:
+Our example MCP Server demonstrates tools, resources, and prompts by implementing a simple knowledgebase chatbot flow with these capabilities:

-1. Allow the LLM to query a vector database for RAG responses.
+1. Allow LLMs to use tools to query a vector database for retrieval-augmented generation (RAG) responses.

-2. Enable users to choose existing resources for context.
+2. Enable users to select existing resources to provide context.

-3. Facilitate the execution of standard prompts for complex analytical workflows.
+3. Allow users to execute standard prompts for complex analytical workflows.

 Setup and Installation